-This year, Six Flags Great Adventure in New Jersey is serving roast visitors during its annual Fright Fest crawling with ghosts, ghouls, goblins and over 200 zombies.
-Amid thousands of mums, zombies, evil scarecrows, cornstalks, hay bales, cobwebs and over-sized spiders, you can roam the haunted midways and encounter “Thrills by Day, Fright by Night” entertainment.
-The seven week-long celebration will run every Saturday and Sunday September 20th – November 2, 2014 at this park and many of the 17 other Six Flags themeparks.
+This year, Six Flags Great Adventure in New Jersey is back to its old haunts during its annual Fright Fest.
+Crawl around to hide from the ghosts, ghouls, goblins and over 200 zombies.
+Six Flags Fright Fest promises thousands of mums, zombies, evil scarecrows, cornstalks, hay bales, cobwebs and over-sized spiders around the country.
+Roam the haunted midways and encounter “Thrills by Day, Fright by Night” entertainment for the young and old.

 Big Kids and Brave Ones Love Nighttime Thrills